jeah-z/Generative_Models_benchmark_gdb13/README.md

 # Generative_Models_benchmark_gdb13

-This repository includes the script used training, sampling and analyzing of generative models in the project "Comparative study of deep generative models on chemical space coverage"
+This repository includes the script used training, sampling and analyzing of generative models in the project "Comparative study of deep generative models on chemical space coverage".
+The training and sampling of models were followed the instruction in the related Github repositories.

 ![image](https://github.com/jeah-z/Generative_Models_benchmark_gdb13/blob/master/summary/images/Coverage%20of%20GDB-13%20from%201B%20Sampled%20Compounds.png)
 Fig. 1 Coverage of GDB-13 from 1B Sampled Compounds

 ![image](https://github.com/jeah-z/Generative_Models_benchmark_gdb13/blob/master/summary/images/Distribution%20of%20ring%20systems%20and%20functional%20groups%20in%20GDB-13.png)
-Fig. 2 Distribution%20of%20ring%20systems%20and%20functional%20groups%20in%20GDB-13
+Fig. 2 Distribution of ring systems and functional groups in GDB-13

 ## Requirements:
 * rdkit